rainlab/googleanalytics-plugin/readme.md

-#October Rain Google Analytics integration plugin
+# Google Analytics integration plugin

-This plugin adds Google Analytics tracking and reporting features to the OctoberCMS.
+This plugin adds Google Analytics tracking and reporting features to the [OctoberCMS](http://octobercms.com).

 ## Configuring

 Google Analytics API uses the OAuth security.
-In order to use the plugin you need create Google API application.
+In order to use the plugin you need create a Google API application.

 1. Go to the [Google API Console](https://cloud.google.com/console/project) and create a new project.
 2. On the project page go to the **APIs & auth / APIs** section and enable Analytics API.